Aventura Mall: History

 In 1996, the ground was broken for a major expansion of Aventura Mall.
-The addition, built onto the southeast end of the existing complex, consisted of a three-story atrium with an multiplex cinema and restaurants at a new entrance.
+The addition, built onto the southeast end of the existing complex, consisted of a three-story atrium with a multiplex cinema and restaurants at a new entrance.
 Part of the new development were two three-story parking garages surrounding the new anchor stores' southeast facades.

-The Mall continued to expand, with major additions being added in November 1997 and August 1999.
+The mall continued to expand, with major additions being added in November 1997 and August 1999.
 The mall underwent a $20 million renovation in late 2006.
 The mall expanded again in 2017 by opening a new three-level, 241000 sqft expansion wing.